 Wash and dry the fresh produce.
-Using a peeler, remove the lime rind, avoiding the pith; mince the rind to get 2 teaspoons of zest (or use a zester).
+Using a peeler, remove the green rind of the lime, avoiding the white pith; mince the rind to get 2 teaspoons of zest (or use a zester).
 Quarter the lime.
 Peel and mince the ginger.
-Cut off and discard the scallion root; thinly slice, separating the white bottom and green top.
 Remove and discard the kale stems; roughly chop the leaves.
 In a bowl, combine the coconut milk powder and 1⁄2 cup of water; whisk until smooth.
-Cut off and discard the chile stem; thinly slice crosswise, then thoroughly wash your hands.
+Cut off and discard the stem end of the chile; thinly slice crosswise, then thoroughly wash your hands.